John Sweek House

-The John Sweek House, also originally known as Meadowbrook, is a historic residence in Tualatin, Oregon, United States.
+The John Sweek House, also originally known as Willowbrook, is a historic residence in Tualatin, Oregon, United States.
 Construction began in 1858 for John Sweek, who donated the land for Tualatin's original townsite.
 While the house is named after Sweek, his wife Maria managed the construction; Sweek had been off in Idaho for six years.

 The house was listed on the National Register of Historic Places in 1974.